 Listing 20-4: A sample HTML file to return in a response

 This is a minimal HTML 5 document with a heading and some text.
-To return this from the server when a request is received, let’s modify handle_connection as shown in Listing 20-5 to read the HTML file, add it to the response as a body, and send it:
+To return this from the server when a request is received, we’ll modify handle_connection as shown in Listing 20-5 to read the HTML file, add it to the response as a body, and send it.

-Filename: src/main.rs
+src/main.rs

 use std::fs::File;